 WHO HAS TO RIDE THE BUS?

 The easy answer here is almost everyone.
 The shuttle system reduces congestion on park and forest roads, protects sensitive resources from damage due to illegal parking, and reduces vehicle emissions.
-In 2009, visitors who rode the bus saved 437,799 miles of vehicle emissions.
+Visitors who ride the bus save an average of 437,799 miles of vehicle emissions.
 See below for exceptions to the shuttle bus.

 SHUTTLE BUS TICKETS

 Shuttle bus tickets are $7.00 for adults, $4.00 for children over the age of 3, and children 2 and under are free.
 Tickets may be purchased at the Mammoth Mountain Adventure Center.
 Tickets are usually purchased the day of, but may be purchased in advanced in special circumstances.
 Contact Eastern Sierra Transit Authority for more information.

 Parking for the Reds Meadow/Devils Postpile Shuttle is near the Mammoth Mountain Main Lodge and along the roadside downhill from the Main Lodge and the Adventure Center.
 On busy weekends and on holidays, parking lots are crowded and visitors may have to walk along the roadway to get to the Adventure Center.
 Please be careful of traffic on the roadway.
 View a map of the Adventure Center and parking areas.

 Reds Meadow/Devils Postpile Shuttles will transport visitors from the Village at 7:15 a.m., 8:00 a.m. and 8:45 a.m.
 From 9-4:30, visitors should use the bike park shuttle.

 From the base of the mountain (Mammoth Mountain Adventure Center)

 Did You Know?

 After the Rainbow Fire in 1992, many of the trees died.
 The hollows of these trees and logs are now home to sleeping bears in the winter, pine martens, and many species of birds.